Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Calories burned are lower than in typical exercise routines.

-Do experts recommend sauna use for permanent weight loss27?
+Do experts recommend sauna use for permanent weight loss?

 Experts emphasize that saunas support wellness, relaxation, and cardiovascular health but cannot replace exercise and diet for fat loss.